 'In those uncertain months before securing an agent and then publisher, Emily's work as editor on my manuscript was crucial.
 Her notes were always perceptive and challenging but framed with real encouragement and support.
-I was lucky to have someone so talented helping me take my story forward: Emily deserves real credit for the fact that it's being published,' Hannah Begbie, author of Mother, forthcoming with Harper Collins 2018.
+I was lucky to have someone so talented helping me take my story forward: Emily deserves real credit for the fact that it's being published,' Hannah Begbie, Mother, Harper Collins, winner of Joan Hessayon Award.

 'Emily edited my first novel with great insight, identifying clearly what was working and what wasn’t.
 I tightened up the manuscript considerably through her suggestions which I found invaluable, and have taken the lessons learned from that process onto my further work.
-Her input was very helpful,' Harriet Tyce, author of Blood Orange, forthcoming from Wildfire in January 2019
+Her input was very helpful,' Harriet Tyce, Blood Orange, forthcoming from Wildfire in January 2019.

 'Emily's comments on my work were always kind, constructive, and insightful, and the lessons I learned from her advice were invaluable.
-She's able to get straight to the heart of a story and help you see what's missing, so that you improve it from the inside out,' Peng Shepherd, author of The Book of M, forthcoming from William Morrow US/HarperFiction UK in spring 2018.
+She's able to get straight to the heart of a story and help you see what's missing, so that you improve it from the inside out,' Peng Shepherd, The Book of M, William Morrow US/HarperFiction UK.

 'Emily is a brilliant and sensitive writing mentor...
 My debut novel, Flesh and Bone and Water, is based on a story I first showed to Emily.
-Her perceptive feedback and support gave me the courage to expand it into a book,' Luiza Sauma, author of Flesh and Bone and Water, Viking 2017.
+Her perceptive feedback and support gave me the courage to expand it into a book,' Luiza Sauma, Flesh and Bone and Water, Viking.

 'I first met Emily some years ago at a short course at City, University of London when I was writing short stories and could not imagine writing a novel.
 With Emily’s encouragement on how to view the process differently, I have completed the first draft of a lengthy novel.
 As a mentor and editor, Emily has always been very empathetic and encouraging.
 She always provides excellent input on both the finer detail and bigger picture of what is required to get a story to the very best it can be,' Meera Betab, Dividing Lines, Dahlia Publishing.